Lyndon Smith

-Jennifer Lyndon Smith is an American actress.
+Lyndon Smith is an American actress.
 She is known for her roles as Natalie in the NBC drama Parenthood (2013–2015) and Deirdre in the TNT police drama Public Morals (2015).

 Personal life and education

 Smith is from Pensacola, Florida and graduated from the University of Florida in 2012.
-In 2015 she would marry actor Steve Talley.
-They were wed in Kauai, Hawaii.
-They would then divorce in 2023.
+In 2015 she married actor Steve Talley in Kauai, Hawaii.

 Career

 In 2013, Smith began playing the recurring role of Natalie on the NBC drama series Parenthood, a role she played for the series' final two seasons.
 In 2014, she joined the cast of Ed Burns's 2015 TNT police drama series, Public Morals.

 In 2016, Smith was cast in the film Step Sisters, which was released on Netflix in 2018.